 Which PE Exam Should You Take?

-After clearing the FE exam, a graduate engineer can immediately take a PE exam.
+After clearing the FE exam, a graduate engineer can take a PE exam immediately.
 As mentioned earlier, the PE exam can be taken in many engineering disciplines.
 However, choosing the right discipline for your exam is a very important decision to take.
 This decision will decide the type of your engineering license.
-Therefore, be vigilant enough and decide considering all the relevant factors.
+Therefore, be vigilant enough and decide to consider all the relevant factors.

 1. Based on your Interest & Professional Background

 It highly depends upon your interest in the discipline and whether you will pass the exam or not.
 Clearly, you will have a sound grip on your subject of interest, and it would be relatively easier to pass.